nordic-rse/nordic-rse.github.io/content/events/international-rse-day/_index.md

 [The International RSE Day](http://researchsoftware.org/council/intl-rse-day.html) is to celebrate Research Software Engineers around the world and raise awareness for the increasingly relevant discipline of Research Software Engineering.

-The Nordic-RSE association is contributing to the International RSE day and we have prepared for you an exciting program!
+The Nordic-RSE association is contributing to the International RSE day with an exciting program around community building and raising awareness for RSEs!

 ## Schedule